LATINX SPOTLIGHT: JAZMIN TEJADA

 What is the best advice someone gave you when you started your business?

-To serve with purpose, but not to forget why I’m doing this.
-Running a business can be exhausting, lonely, financially sucking, so I must continue to remind myself of my why, and give myself sana sana first and foremost.
+To serve with purpose, but not to forget the “why am I doing this?”
+Running a business can be exhausting, lonely, and financially sucking, so I continue to remind myself of the “why” to guide me as I give myself some sana sana of course.
 If I’m burnt out, then how will I be of service?
-I make sure to give myself breaks, to partake during sana sana market and to attend other wellness circles, spaces and places.
+So, I pace, I make peace, and I give myself breaks.
+The point of a business isn’t to soul suck, but to give life.

 What is the best advice you would give another person who wanted to start their own small business?

-Build a team who knows more than you but will also balance out with you, respecting what you offer.
-You never want to be the smartest in the room, as you want to hold room for self-growth.
-Having a team has been not only supportive with event set ups, but more of a family that supports, learns and builds with each other.
+Build a team who knows more than you, but who will also respect what you offer.
+You shouldn’t be the smartest in the room, as you want to hold space for self-growth.
+Having a team has not only been supportive in the marketing, event set ups, brainstorm sessions, but also provides a team to learn and build together.

 What does the future of wellness look like?

 It looks diversified!
-I love seeing POC reclaim elements of our culture that have long been used as financial gains in the U.S., appropriated and price gauged.
-Seeing people create healing spaces that are accessible, relatable and a reconnection to our roots, allows for deep healing.
+I love seeing POC reclaim elements of our culture that have long been used as financial gains through appropriation and price gouging, moving away from the very essence of the purpose: to provide healing to all!
+Seeing people create healing spaces that are accessible, relatable, a reconnection to our roots, allows for deep healing.

 LATINX SPOTLIGHT: KLAUDIA PALETTA